gcastill0/golden-image-aws/README.md

  - The Ubuntu release is Bionic 18.04
  - There is no record of the AMI release

-2- Use the `Terminal` tab to explore the available images for Ubuntu and obtain the latest OS release to use in our Packer template:
+2- Use the AWS CLI to explore the available images for Ubuntu and obtain the latest OS release to use in our Packer template:
 ```bash
 aws ec2 describe-images --owners 099720109477 \
   --filters "Name=name,Values=*minimal*hvm-ssd*focal*20*-amd64*2022*" \